-In the chart we see how meat production has changed by livestock type over this period.
+In the chart we see how meat production has changed by livestock type since 1961.

 At a global level we see that the dominant livestock types are poultry, cattle (which includes beef and buffalo meat), pig, and sheep & goat to a lesser extent.
 However, the distribution of meat types varies significantly across the world; in some countries, other meat types such as wild game, horse, and duck can account for a significant share of total production.

 Although production of all major meat types have been increasing in absolute terms, in relative terms the share of global meat types have changed significantly over the last 50 years.
 In 1961, poultry meat accounted for only 12 percent of global meat production; by 2013 its share has approximately tripled to around 35 percent.
 In comparison, beef and buffalo meat as a share of total meat production has nearly halved, now accounting for around 22 percent.
 Pigmeat’s share has remained more constant at approximately 35-40 percent.

 In the chart we see the global production of cattle (beef and buffalo) meat.
 Globally, cattle meat production has more than doubled since 1961 – increasing from 28 million tonnes per year to 68 million tonnes in 2014.

 The United States is the world’s largest beef and buffalo meat producer, producing 11-12 million tonnes in 2014.
 Other major producers are Brazil and China, followed by Argentina, Australia and India.

 Global production of poultry meat has increased rapidly over the last 50 years, growing more than 12-fold between 1961-2014.
 Global trends in poultry production are shown in the chart.